pharmpress/angular-seed/README.md

-  protractor-browserstack.conf.js    --> Protractor config file with Local Browserstack support scenarios.feature                  --> end-to-end Cucumber scenarios to be run by Protractor scenarios.steps.js                 --> Step definitions used by Cucumber
+  protractor-browserstack.conf.js    --> Protractor config file with Local Browserstack support scenarios.feature                  --> end-to-end Cucumber scenarios to be run by Protractor scenarios.steps.js                 --> Step definitions used by Cucumber target/ coverage/            --> Code coverage report generated when test are executed unit/                --> Test report in Junit format (useful for Jenkins)
 ```

 ## Mock API calls